 You can spot all kinds of wildlife at Willows Beach, everything from birds to whales!

-Almost every time I visit this Willows Beach, I spot harbor seals floating around in the ocean.
+Almost every time we visit Willows Beach, we spot harbor seals floating around in the ocean.
 They often come quite close to shore.
 Look for them bobbing around the beach!